We Offer Free Guest Posting: Send Article

 In the first stanza, the poet gives seven impossible tasks to someone.
 Imperatively he says go and catch a falling star.
 That is the first impossible task because a falling star has very high speed and is impossible to detect.
 By putting the second impossible task, the poet says to produce a child from a mandrake root (a human shape like herbs).
 The figure is close to the man, but it isn’t easy to make a child from the plant.
 Tell me where the past years have gone is again an impossible task to bring in the past years.
 Time waits for no one, and anyone can never bring a second.

 The fourth task is the poet asking a question who forked the foot of the devil?
 Here the poet used allusion to give reference to Greek mythology.
-It is considered that someone forked the devil’s foot, but none know who did this.
+It is considered that someone forked the devil’s foot, but no one knows who did this.
 In the fifth line, he d to tell the tasks that teach me how mermaids sing.
-Mermaid is a female, like a creature having no legs but fish.
+A mermaid is a female, like a creature having no legs but fish.
 Envy is an intuitive quality of humans.
 John Milton also mentioned it in ‘Paradise Lost.
 It will be difficult to remove jealousy, and no one can be with such a feature.
 And tell me which way to give an honest mind’s progress.
 The world does not like a natural person and never let him a chance to flourish.

 Second Stanza